Donald M. Payne International Development Fellowship Program

 Selection Criteria:

-• Clear interest in a Foreign Service career at USAID
+• Commitment to a Foreign Service career at USAID

 • Strong academic background